madskjeldgaard/SimplePicoMidiController/README.md

 It expects the button to be connected to pin 1 (GP0) and pin3 (GND) but you can change this in the code.

+The project also includes a simple SuperCollider script set up to receive midi notes from this controller and play a synth accordingly.

 ## Build

 Before building, you need to clone the pico sdk to your computer somewhere, eg: